-When a freighter stuck in the Suez Canal holds up your raw materials, how does your manufacturing company fill orders?
+When a freighter stuck in the Suez Canal holds up your raw materials, how does your manufacturing company fulfil orders?
 What opportunities are lost to your bicycle shop when a pandemic halts production of bikes and bike parts from your Chinese suppliers?
-What happens when your custom car business relies on a specific paint colour — and the one Japanese factory that produces it has been hit by a tsunami?
+What happens when your custom car business relies on a specific paint color — and the one Japanese factory that produces it has been hit by a tsunami?

 Outsourcing, offshoring, and lean manufacturing are practices that can help streamline production processes, increase flexibility, and minimise costs.
 And today these capabilities are available to companies of every size and scope.
 But with reliance on an external supply chain comes less control over your organisation’s ability to respond when your suppliers are unable to fulfill their orders on time — especially if you work with vendors and suppliers around the globe.

 Your supply chain can be disrupted by various factors, such as:

 Many companies tend to focus on internal risks, but dependence on external vendors and suppliers is also a significant source of exposure.
 Supply chain delays and disruptions can seriously threaten your ability to conduct business by impacting production and distribution.
 The time it takes to find and onboard new suppliers can precipitously increase costs, while late orders and disappointed customers can reduce revenue and decrease market share.
 It can take years to recover from a supply chain failure.

 So, how do you ensure the resiliency of your supply chain?

 To protect your organisation, you must first understand what makes it vulnerable.
 All organisations should have a formal, written business continuity plan (BCP) – a procedural document that lays out courses of action should a disaster strike, in order to minimise operational downtime and loss.

 If your business relies on external vendors, be sure to identify potential supply chain risks as part of your BCP.
 This includes: